About AUD CPA Exam

 - Other Reporting Considerations

-What Skills Are Tested On the AUD Exam?
+What Skills Are Tested on the 2023 AUD CPA Exam?

 The skills required for the AUD exam are remembering & understanding, application, analysis, and evaluation.